 The Bangladesh Environment Conservation Act was enacted in 1995.

-In 1997, a parliamentary act was passed in Bangladesh to reserve three seats (out of 12) in every union for female candidates.
+In 1997, a parliamentary act was passed to reserve three seats (out of 12) in every union for female candidates.

-In 1997, a peace accord was signed to address the Chittagong Hill Tracts insurgency, although the region remained militarised.
+In 1997, a peace accord was signed to address the unrest in the Chittagong Hill Tracts, although the region remained militarized.

-In September 1998, Bangladesh experienced the most severe flooding in modern history, with two-thirds of the country underwater and a death toll of 1,000.
+In September 1998, Bangladesh experienced the most severe flooding in modern history, with two-thirds of the country underwater.

-In 1998, Bangladesh joined the Convention against Torture, committing to prevent torture within its jurisdiction.
+In 1998, Bangladesh joined the Convention against Torture, committing to prevent and punish acts of torture.

 In 1999, the Bangladesh national cricket team participated in their first Cricket World Cup.

-In 2002, Bangladesh and China signed a Defence Cooperation Agreement, strengthening their military ties.
+In 2002, Bangladesh and China signed a Defence Cooperation Agreement, strengthening military ties between the two nations.

 In 2002, Tareque Masud was honoured by FIPRESCI at the Cannes Film Festival for his film Matir Moina (The Clay Bird).